Single transferable vote: Related voting systems

 Instant-runoff voting (IRV) is the single-winner analogue of STV.
-It is also called "single-winner ranked-choice voting".
+It is also called single-winner ranked-choice voting and preferential voting.
 Its goal is representation of a majority of the voters in a district by a single official, as opposed to STV's goals of not only the representation of a majority of voters through the election of multiple officials but also of proportional representation of all the substantial voting blocks in the district.

 Single non-transferable vote (SNTV) produces much the same representation as STV, without the work and complication of preferential ballots and vote transfers.
 Single voting in a multiple-member district produces mixed roughly proportional representation, which STV's vote transfers sometimes does not alter.
 (An example was the election of Edmonton, Alberta, MLAs through STV in 1930.
 The winners were the same under STV as would have been elected under SNTV.)

 The spare vote is a version of single transferable voting applied to the ranking of parties, first proposed for elections in Germany in 2013.
 The spare vote system includes the step of transferring the votes of eliminated choices to the next-indicated choice, but it does not transfer surplus votes.

-The mixed ballot transferable vote (MBTV) is a mixed version of STV, where voters may rank both candidates and parties, even both interchangeably, depending on the ballot type, but must choose at least a local (district) candidate (1st preference) and a national list (2nd preference).
+The mixed ballot transferable vote (MBTV) is a mixed version of STV, where voters may rank both candidates and parties, even both interchangeably, depending on the ballot type, but must choose at least a local (district) candidate (first preference) and a national list (second preference).
 The list preferences are used if the vote is unused in the district election, which may use FPTP, IRV or STV rules; in the STV case, the vote is transferred to another tier in favour of the chosen party list.
 (This is in contrast to the mixed single vote, which is currently used in Hungary, where voters may not define a separate party-list preference and do not cast preferential votes.)